Porn star Stormy Daniels testifies ex-lawyer Michael Avenatti 'stole from me' | Entertainment

 Porn star Stormy Daniels testifies ex-lawyer Michael Avenatti 'stole from me'

-Avenatti has argued https://www.reuters.com/world/us/michael-avenatti-us-lawyer-who-battled-trump-goes-trial-fraud-case-2022-01-24 that the dispute is a disagreement over legal fees that has no place in federal criminal court.
+Adult film actress Stormy Daniels told jurors at her former lawyer Michael Avenatti's criminal fraud trial on Thursday that he "stole from me and lied to me."
+Testifying as a prosecution witness, Daniels said in Manhattan federal court that she fired Avenatti in early 2019, one year after retaining him to help her escape her non-disclosure agreement with then-U.S. President Donald Trump.
+"I hired a new attorney because he stole from me and lied to me," said Daniels, 42, referring to Avenatti.

-Adult film actress Stormy Daniels told jurors on Thursday that her former lawyer Michael Avenatti "stole from me and lied to me," as she testified at Avenatti's criminal trial over accusations that he defrauded her.
-Daniels, 42, said in Manhattan federal court that she hired Avenatti in February 2018 to help her get out of a non-disclosure agreement with then-U.S. President Donald Trump, but that she fired Avenatti one year later.
+Adult film actress Stormy Daniels told jurors at her former lawyer Michael Avenatti's criminal fraud trial on Thursday that he "stole from me and lied to me."
+Testifying as a prosecution witness, Daniels said in Manhattan federal court that she fired Avenatti in early 2019, one year after retaining him to help her escape her non-disclosure agreement with then-U.S. President Donald Trump.

-Daniels said she paid Avenatti a $100 retainer to represent her, with the understanding that he would launch a crowdfunding campaign to pay for her legal expenses.
-That fund would go on to raise $650,000, Daniels said.
-Prosecutors displayed for the jury a copy of their deal, which said that if Avenatti helped Daniels finalize a book or media opportunity for which she was paid he would be entitled to "a reasonable percentage to be agreed upon" between them.
+On the witness stand, Daniels told jurors she paid Avenatti a $100 retainer to represent her, with an understanding he would launch a crowdfunding campaign, which ultimately raised $650,000, to cover her legal expenses.
+Prosecutors showed jurors the retainer, which said that if Avenatti helped Daniels arrange a book deal or paid media opportunity he would receive "a reasonable percentage to be agreed upon" between them.

+Daniels said that after she received a $250,000 advance for the book in April 2018, Avenatti told her by phone that he would not take funds from her book because he would get a "big payday" from winning the lawsuit against Trump.
+"He told me not to worry about it that he would never take a penny from me for the book," Daniels testified.
+She said that in Avenatti's view of her: "I was courageous and I earned it and I deserved it."

-"When it came to a book deal, movie or documentary, we would discuss it later," said Daniels, adding that the two never came to an agreement about payment to Avenatti for the book.
-Daniels described herself as a writer, director and actress currently producing a television show about paranormal activity.
-Avenatti is expected to use his former clients' interest in ghosts to portray her testimony as unreliable when his cross-examines begins either later on Thursday or on Friday.
+Daniels described herself as a writer, director and actress now producing a television show about paranormal activity.
+Avenatti is expected to use Daniels' interest in ghosts to portray her testimony as unreliable.

 Though not a criminal lawyer, Avenatti began representing himself https://www.reuters.com/legal/government/michael-avenatti-asks-represent-himself-stormy-daniels-fraud-case-2022-01-25 in the case on Tuesday, citing a breakdown in his relationship with his public defenders.
 They will remain in the courtroom as standby counsel should he need help.
 Based in Los Angeles, Avenatti became a cable TV fixture when he was representing Daniels.